 The proposed rezoning requires a lengthy legal process to be completed.

 Where are we up to?
-Step three - Issuing of a Gateway determination
+Step four - Community consultation

 For an alternative LEP tracking system